 4. CONCLUSION

-GHB 538 Improved is a new version of earlier released early segment pearl millet hybrid GHB-538 which becomes susceptible to the DM disease, otherwise is a very popular and good hybrid for its consumer preferred grain colour along with preferable consumer traits.
-The efforts taken for the improvement of the original early maturing pearl millet hybrid GHB-538 through marker-assisted backcrossing (MABC) and marker-assisted selection (MAS) by introgressing three downy mildew resistance QTLs from three chromosomes/linkage groups (LGs) i.e. 1, 3 and 4 due to which an improved version that shows resistant to DM.
-Introgression of additional downy mildew resistance QTLs has not just enhanced downy mildew resistance but will also impart stability to downy mildew resistance and will significantly enhance the life span of GHB 538 Improved.
-The GHB 538 Improved shows significant improvement in downy mildew resistance under field conditions along with increase in yield over the original GHB-538 at state as well as national level trials.
-Further, it is also shows resistance reaction to other diseases of pearl millet.
-The infestation of major insect-pest i.e., the stem borer, shoot fly and helicoverpa is less than the check hybrid so it’s come under resistant category.
+GHB 538 Improved is a new version of earlier released early segment pearl millet hybrid GHB-538, which becomes susceptible to DM disease; otherwise, it is a very popular and good hybrid for its consumer-preferred grain color and preferable consumer traits.
+The efforts are taken for the improvement of the original early maturing pearl millet hybrid GHB-538 through marker-assisted backcrossing (MABC) and marker-assisted selection (MAS) by introgressing three downy mildew resistance QTLs from three chromosomes/linkage groups (LGs), i.e., 1, 3 and 4 due to which an improved version that shows resistant to DM.
+Introgression of additional downy mildew resistance QTLs has not just enhanced downy mildew resistance.
+Still, it will also impart stability to downy mildew resistance and significantly improve the life span of GHB 538.
+The GHB 538 Improved shows significant improvement in downy mildew resistance under field conditions and an increase in yield over the original GHB-538 at state and national level trials.
+Further, it also shows resistance reaction to other diseases of pearl millet.
+The infestation of major insect pests, i.e., the stem borer, shoot fly, and Helicoverpa, is less than the check hybrid, so it comes under the resistant category.

 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests OR, non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)